swiftlang/swift-evolution/proposals/0253-callable.md

 }
 ```

-When using a parser, one would need to explicitly call `applied(to:)`, but this is a bit cumbersome—the naming this API often repeats the type.
-Since parsers are like functions, it would be cleaner if the parser itself were callable.
+When using a parser, one would need to explicitly call `applied(to:)`, but that is a bit cumbersome.
+Since parsers are like functions, it would be cleaner if parsers themself were callable.

 ```swift
 func callAsFunction(_ input: String) throws -> Output {